 Seyðisfjörður (from Walter Mitty)

 There were puffins nearby, and we were waiting for a break in the weather to reach them.
 I warmed my hands on my coffee cup and looked out the window.
 Thankfully, the inside of the cafe was warm.
-Cindy and I had pizza, and hot soup.
+We shared a steaming hot cheese and ham pizza, and hot soup.